Article

 I anticipate this, so here the explanation goes.

-Types of conversational UI
+Types of conversational user interface

 If we divide conversational interfaces into two groups, there would be chatbots and voice assistants.
 Even though we concentrate on chatbots in this article, voice assistants shouldn’t go unmentioned.